TESTING POLICIES & PROCEDURES

 Scheduling a Test

 Students are expected to test in the Student Affairs Testing Center at the same time the rest of the class is testing unless faculty have arranged an alternate date or time with the student and indicated the alternate date or time on the proctoring instructions.
 The testing room is available during business hours (7:30 am to 5:00 pm).
-If you have questions about procedures or if you need assistance determining the best way to provide approved accommodations for a student, please contact Tera Lessard at firstname.lastname@example.org or 509-358-7757.
+If you have questions about procedures or if you need assistance determining the best way to provide approved accommodations for a student, please contact Jackie Schneider at firstname.lastname@example.org or 509-358-7816.

 1. Exam Request Deadlines: All exam requests need to be submitted at least 5 business days before the in-class exam.
 A business day refers to dates and times the Office is open (Monday through Friday, 7:30 A.M. to 5:00 P.M.; holidays are not considered business days).

-2. Final Exam Request Deadline: Deadline to submit requests is 5:00 P.M., Friday, November 30, 2018.
-If you miss this deadline you will either need to arrange accommodations directly with your faculty member or meed with your Advisor to discuss your options.
+2. Final Exam Request Deadline: Deadline to submit requests for Final Exams is 5:00 P.M., the Friday BEFORE Deadweek.
+If you miss this deadline you will either need to arrange accommodations directly with your faculty member or meet with your Advisor to discuss your options.

 3. Late Arrival Policy